Mario4CE/Vending-Machine-Simulation/README.md

-# Simulacion-Robot
+# Vending Machine Simulation
-A Simulation of a Robot
+-> This project is about a simulation of a vending machine.
+With forms of payment, sales reports...